linuxdeepin/deepin-manual/manual-assets/professional/dde-calendar/en_US/index.md

 ## Guide

-You can run, close, or create a shortcut for calendar in the following ways.
+You can run, close, and create a shortcut for Calendar in the following ways.

 ### Run Calender